OVERVIEW OF FORWARD OSMOSIS

 Water/Salt Separation

-The process of water/salt separation is accomplished using a patented “Switchable Water Salt” (SWS) as the draw solution and low-grade heat (60-85°C).
+The process of water/salt separation is accomplished using a patented “Switchable Water Salt” (SWS) and the use of low-grade heat (60-85°C).
 When low-grade heat is applied to the SWS, it phases from a liquid to a gas.
 As gas leaves solution, clean water is left behind.
 The thermal energy needed to drive this process can be from waste heat, solar thermal, geothermal or other sources.

 ________________________________________________________________________________________________________________________________